Amazon Echo Dot Teardown (3rd Gen)

 From the top device looks like this, You have 4 buttons, one for power, two for volume up and down and another one is for mute.
 You can see 4 holes, they are for MIC.

-Amazon Echo Dot Teardown (3rd Gen) 1
+Inside the Amazon Echo Dot (3rd Gen): A Complete Teardown 1

 Back Side